Hri7566/Hri7566/README.md

 I'm Hri7566.
 I make Node.js projects.

+Here's an invitation to my [fishing Discord server](https://discord.gg/yBdmPKag).

-- 🔭 I’m currently working on [the fishing Discord server](https://discord.gg/yBdmPKag).
+- 🔭 I’m currently working on school.
-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently learning Python for my CS course.
-- 👯 I’m looking to collaborate on Node.js projects.
+- 👯 I’m looking to collaborate on literally anything that has to do with backend web.
-- 🤔 I’m looking for help with transitioning from Node.js to C++.
+- 🤔 I’m looking for help with transitioning from Node.js to Python.
 - 💬 Ask me about [Brandon's Fishing Bot](https://github.com/multiplayerpiano/fishing-bot)!
 - 📫 How to reach me: My Discord tag is **Hri7566#3409** and my Twitter handle is **@Hri7566**.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I've been programming in JavaScript for three years.
+- ⚡ Fun fact: I've been programming for five years.

 <!--
 **Hri7566/Hri7566** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.